Readilyield/Discrete_Workflow_Sim/README.md

 Required python packages:
 numpy, scipy, pandas, matplotlib

+### - ECL_data folder

+This folder contains the raw data.

+### - R_code folder

+This folder contains the r code for statistical modeling.

 ### - Tests folder

 This folder contains all the testing functions/files for recording and displaying the simulations results.